Avery, Idaho

 Avery is a small unincorporated community in the northwest United States, located in the St. Joe River Valley in Shoshone County, Idaho.
 Avery is located in the middle of the St. Joe District of the Idaho Panhandle National Forest, and is a tourist attraction in the Idaho Panhandle known for its wilderness and outdoor recreation.
 It is upstream and east of St. Maries, the county seat of Benewah County.

 Geography

-Avery is located at a latitude of 47.25 ºN, longitude 115.81 ºW, and an elevation of 2562 ft (781m) above sea level.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Avery has a humid continental climate, abbreviated "Dfb" on climate maps.

 Demographics

 As of 2013, Avery had a population of 25 permanent residents.
-The temporary population is higher in the summer though due to seasonal workers for the United States Forest Service and the many summer homes in Avery and along the St. Joe River..
+The temporary population is higher in the summer due to seasonal workers for the United States Forest Service and the many summer homes in Avery and along the St. Joe River..
 The small population is served by the Avery School District, also serving Calder, Idaho and Clarkia, Idaho.